bmeviauac01/datadriven/docs/en/homework/mssql/index.md

-﻿# Exercise: MSSQL server-side programming
+﻿# 1.
+MSSQL server-side programming

 You may earn **4 points** by completing this exercise.